MiguelPazo/crossover/readme.md

 ## Deployment
 1. Deploy DB
-Creqate DB and import DB from /database/scripts/dump.sql and configure access in .env file in root directory app.
+Create DB and import DB from /database/scripts/dump.sql and configure access in .env file in root directory app.

 2. Configure mailing
 Configure your SMT config in .env, by default it configured with mailgun: